-The Austrian outfit made their official F1 debut back in 2005.
-However, the origin of the team itself can be traced back to 1997.
+The Red Bull team made their official F1 debut back in 2005.
+However, the origin of the team themselves can be traced back to 1997.
 At that time, they were known as the Stewart Racing team, a team owned by F1 legend and triple World Champion, Sir Jackie Stewart.

 He sold the team to the American company, Ford, who rebranded the team to Jaguar Racing.
 The iconic British manufacturer would race in the sport until the end of the 2004 season.
 In the following year, Red Bull took up the reins.
 Though they were, at best, a midfield team in their early days, in 2009, the dynamic shifted completely.

-They enjoyed a fairly strong start to their debut season when David Coulthard finished 4th in Australia.
-A year later, Coulthard bagged a maiden podium in 2006 at the Monaco Grand Prix.
-A few more intermittent podiums followed until 2009 when the team bagged their first win, courtesy of Sebastian Vettel.
+They enjoyed a fairly strong start to their debut season when David Coulthard finished fourth in Australia.
+A year later, he bagged a maiden podium at the 2006 Monaco Grand Prix.
+A few more intermittent podiums followed until 2009, when the team bagged their first win, courtesy of Sebastian Vettel.

-That year, Red Bull amassed six wins and finished 2nd in the Championship.
+That year, the team amassed six wins and finished second in the Championship.
 Then came the magnum opus, four Drivers’ and Constructors’ titles on the trot, all thanks to Sebastian Vettel.

-As of September 2020, Red Bull has 63 race wins, 175 podiums, and 4 Drivers’ and Constructors’ Championships in F1.
-The team has entered 294 races and amassed over a massive tally of 4800 points.
+As of September 2020, the team had 64 race wins, 182 podiums, and four Drivers’ and Constructors’ Championships in F1.
+The team has entered 304 races and amassed over a massive tally of 5043.5 points.

-Part of what makes Red Bull such a unique F1 entity is through its connection to Scuderia AlphaTauri.
+Part of what makes Red Bull such a unique F1 entity is their connection to Scuderia AlphaTauri.
 AlphaTauri, formerly known as Toro Rosso, is the Austrian outfit’s Italian sister team.

 Red Bull Racing doesn’t necessarily ‘own’ AlphaTauri.
 Technically, both teams are owned by the famed drinks company – Red Bull GmbH.
 The Austrian company’s founder – Dietrich Mateschitz, purchased Red Bull (formerly known as Jaguar), followed by Toro Rosso (formerly known as Minardi), as part of a collaboration with former F1 driver Gerhard Berger.